awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 # Amazon EC2 instance recommendations<a name="ec2-recommendations"></a>

-Amazon EC2 instance recommendations provide you with the ability to estimate the cost of running your existing servers in AWS\.
+Amazon Elastic Compute Cloud \(Amazon EC2\) instance recommendations provide you with the ability to estimate the cost of running your existing servers in AWS\.
 This feature analyzes the details about each server, including server specification, CPU, and memory utilization data\.
 The compiled data is then used to recommend the least expensive Amazon EC2 instance type that can handle the existing performance workload\.
 Recommendations are returned along with per\-hour instance pricing\.

 Based on your business needs, you can choose additional preferences such as billing options, region, Amazon EC2 instance type exclusions and the CPU/RAM sizing \(average, peak, percentile\) to further optimize your Amazon EC2 instance recommendations and associated costs\.